 QSOs are distant objects that have a star-like appearance but emit red shifted light, traveling at a lower wave frequency than conventional ones.

-Since Markarian 231's light readings originated from a QSO, they had a significantly lower wave frequency than standard light waves, which allowed them to pass through the Earth's atmosphere without distortion effects.
+Because Markarian 231's light readings originated from a QSO, they had a significantly lower wave frequency than standard light waves, which allowed them to pass through Earth's atmosphere without distortion effects.

 The light wave readings were taken in two different positions: the 30-meter IRAM telescope in Granada, Spain, and the northern extended matrix telescope in the French Alps.